RobinGJonsson/Portfolio-Project-1/README.md

 -__The Join Now button on Sign Up page__

     - This button works when all required fields are filled in
     - It leads to https://formdump.codeinstitute.net/ that shows the user what has been submited

 -__The Footer__

     - The footer links opens in a different tab.
     - All links work the same on every page of the site.
     - All links lead to their corresponding websites.

+### Validator Testing

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+### Bugs

+- There are no known bugs

+## Deployment

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+  - The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://robingjonsson.github.io/Portfolio-Project-1.html

+## Credits

+### Content

+- Code snippet in the CSS file (.clearfix:after) was taken from...
+- The page where the Join now button on the Sign up page is taken from...
+- All icons on the page were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The icon used in the tab-title is taken from...
+- The home page background image is taken from
+- Spinning image is taken from...
+- The workout image is taken from...
+- The Sign up page background is taken from
+- The Loose Weight image is taken from
+- The Gain Weight image is taken from
+- The Get Stronger image is taken from
+- The Improve Cardio image is taken from